Henry McCollum and Leon Brown: Confessions, arrests, and murder of Joann Brockman

 On September 28, police invited Henry McCollum to the Robeson County police station for questioning.
 McCollum claimed he saw Sabrina walking to a store on September 24 but denied any involvement in the crime.

 The next day, a 17-year-old Robeson County high school student told police about rumors implicating McCollum in not only Buie's murder, but several alleged crimes in his native Jersey City, including the robbery of a pimp and an attempted rape the year prior.
 Four days later, and again in 2014, that high school student would admit to having fabricated the stories implicating McCollum merely because she thought McCollum "acted strange."
 However, in 1983, the stories convinced police to further question McCollum.
 McCollum then underwent an hours-long interrogation, during which the police told McCollum that a witness placed him at the crime scene.
 They also used racial slurs towards McCollum and assured him that if he signed a form waiving his Miranda rights and confessed, he could leave.
 McCollum did not have an attorney present during the interrogation.
 After being promised his freedom upon confessing, McCollum signed a false confession to the crime wherein he repeated the same incriminating accusations that police used to extract his confession from him.
 McCollum also claimed to have committed the gang rape and murder of Buie with four other teenage boys in the area, including then-15-year-old Leon Brown.

-During McCollum's interrogation, Leon Brown arrived at the station with their mother and sister in tow.
+During McCollum's interrogation, Leon Brown arrived at the station with his mother and sister in tow.
 Brown's interrogation featured similar coercion; in a 2019 lawsuit, Brown accused Robeson County detective Joel Locklear of threatening Brown with death in North Carolina's gas chamber if he refused to sign away his Miranda rights.
 According to Brown, Detective Locklear then drafted a confession implicating Brown, McCollum, and the three other teenagers in the crime.
 The three others accused had airtight alibis or were otherwise proven to have not been connected to the crime, and one was out of state at the time of Buie's murder.
 As Brown was nearly illiterate, rather than leaving a signature on his confession, he wrote his name in block letters.